electron/electronjs.org-old/CONTRIBUTING.md

 ### Installation Troubleshooting

-If there was an error building the `node-sass` dependency, try running `npm rebuild node-sass`.
+If there is an error building the `node-sass` dependency, try running `npm rebuild node-sass`.

-**NOTE**: If errors are still shown after you have installed all the dependencies, try to delete the node modules directory in your project and run `npm install` again.
+**Note**: If errors are still shown after you have installed all the dependencies, try to delete the `node_modules` directory in your project and run `npm install` again.

 Read on for more info about the structure of the site.